SiemensIndustrialEdgeITA/edge-node-red/README.md

 Below is a brief description on how to publish your application to your IEM.

-For more detailed information please see the official Industrial Edge GitHub guide to [uploading apps to the IEM](https://github.com/industrial-edge/upload-app-to-industrial-edge-management) and the [Documentation](#documentation) section.
+For more detailed information please see the official Industrial Edge GitHub guide to [uploading apps to the IEM](https://github.com/industrial-edge/upload-app-to-industrial-edge-management) and the [References](#references) section.

 #### Link your Industrial Edge App Publisher